Editorial by Industrial Quick Search

 3. In some circumstances, the machinery can need replacement components or the help of a professional in pollution control units.
 Adding a yearly or biannual visit with an expert can help manufacturers discover bigger concerns concealed from the untrained eye, even if the equipment appears to function well.
 In addition, manufacturers can save costs related to employee training on difficult repairs by using maintenance specialists.

 1. Use public transport whenever possible.
-For example, a bus can carry about 40 to 50 people at a time, with only one to four in a car.
-Bus transit is better for the environment.
+For example, a bus can carry about 40 to 50 people at a time, while cars can only carry approximately one to four.
+Therefore, bus transit is better for the environment.

 2. Use smart air filtering technology.
 Pollution can also enter indoor spaces.
 Consider getting an indoor air pollution control system.
 These systems keep the home environment clean while ensuring safe living for the user and their loved ones.